Gastric Banding Surgery Guide

 We are skilled at performing gastric banding surgery in Mexico.
-Our surgeons can perform weight loss surgeries in several cities in Mexico, contact our helpful patient-care coordinators today.
+Our weight loss surgeons can perform weight-loss surgeries in several cities in Mexico, contact our helpful patient-care coordinators today.

 There are four types of gastric bands available: the Lap-band, Easyband, Midband and Swedish Band.
 The Lap-Band is the most common type of band for this procedure.
 It is placed in the upper part of the stomach and requires adjusting every 2-4 weeks as they begin losing weight, or if they are not losing enough weight.
 It is adjusted with a needle being inserted into a port under the skin, which allows saline to inject inside to loosen or tighten the band.

 The gastric banding procedure is performed under general anesthesia so that the patient is completely asleep during the procedure.
 A small camera, called a laparoscope, is used during the procedure to help the bariatric surgeon see inside your abdomen.
 A few small incisions are made in the abdomen for the camera and instruments.